Symplectomorphisms of some Weinstein 4-manifolds: Introduction

-The idea that elementary transformations are mirror to Lagrangian mutations has been widely explored in the wake of \cite{Auroux_Gokova} -- see for instance \cite{Vianna, Vianna_delPezzo, STW, Pascaleff-Tonkonog}.
 From the cluster perspective, the symplectomorphisms are interesting in of their own right: they are associated to loops in the cluster graph for $Y \backslash D$.
-For K3 surfaces, similar monodromy transformations were studied by Kontsevich--Soibelman in terms of the bases of the SYZ fibrations.
-See \cite[Conjecture 7]{Kontsevich-Soibelman}.
+In terms of actions on Lagrangian submanifolds, the idea that elementary transformations are mirror to Lagrangian mutations has been widely explored in the wake of \cite{Auroux_Gokova} -- see \cite{Vianna, Vianna_delPezzo, STW, Pascaleff-Tonkonog}.
+Finally, for integral affine bases of SYZ fibrations on K3 surfaces, \cite[Conjecture 7]{Kontsevich-Soibelman} considers similar operations.